Little Venice is one of London’s not so secret gems – brimming with colourful houseboats and cute cafes. Time to discover more…

 Tucked away between two canals: the Great Union Canal and Regent’s Canal – if you squint on a sunny day, it’s not hard to see where it gets its name from.

-Planning a visit to Little Venice?
+Wondering what to do in Little Venice?
 Here’s what you should know before you go.

 Things to do in Little Venice